What Kind of Tomato Should I Grow?

 How to select varieties that will thrive in your garden

-FROM North to South, and coast to coast, tomatoes are consistently the most popular vegetable in American gardens.
+From North to South, and coast to coast, tomatoes are consistently the most popular vegetable in American gardens.
 But for most gardeners, just any old tomato won't do.

-Disease resistance is important, because tomatoes are vulnerable to a number of diseases that can weaken the plant and reduce yields.
+Tomatoes are vulnerable to a number of diseases that can weaken the plant and reduce yields.
 Look at the seed packet or plant label to see if the variety has resistance to verticillium and fusarium wilt, two very common soil-borne diseases that affect tomatoes.
 Resistance to these diseases is designated by a V or F after the variety name.
 If tomatoes in your region suffer from root-knot nematode (N), Tobacco Mosaic virus (T) or Alternaria (A), look for resistance to these diseases as well.
 Late blight is a problem in many areas, so choose a variety that's resistant.

-Growth habit is important to consider because to get a bumper tomato crop, you need to provide enough room for the plant and adequate support.
-Tomato plants have one of two growth habits.
+To get a bumper tomato crop, you need to provide enough room for the plant and adequate support.
+To narrow down the choices, figure out where you are going to grow the plants.
+Tomato plants have one of two growth habits:

 - Determinate varieties grow to a certain height (usually 2 to 3 feet), set fruit, and then concentrate on ripening that fruit.

 - Indeterminate varieties keep growing taller and taller, setting and ripening fruit until they're killed by frost.
 These varieties require more support (from cages and stakes) and more a bit more attention from the gardener.